-Questions to Ask At First Parent-Teacher Conference

 Homework

 How much homework will be given?
 How will the assignments be communicated?
 What are the consequences of missed assignments?
 In some classrooms assignments count as a portion of your child’s grades.
 How does your teacher see your role as a parent in homework supervision?
-Read More: The Stressed Parent’s Guide To Homework Without War

-Classroom Discipline.
+Classroom Discipline:

 What are the primary rules in the classroom?
 How will the teacher recognise positive behaviours as well as manage inappropriate behaviours?
 If you know your child is prone to acting up inappropriately don’t gloss over it.
 It is more productive for your family to engage your teacher early in open conversation about your child’s challenges.
 Be sure to let the teacher know 2 strategies that work well for these behaviours at home.
 And/Or, you can ask him/her for advise, “how have you successfully dealt with _______________ in the past?”
 This will go a long way in building a collaborative supportive network for your child.